tomamic/tomamic.github.io/mdp/p07-sequenze.md

 grocery.insert(1, "bacon")  # other elements shift
 removed = grocery.pop(1)    # remove (and return) element at index

+i = grocery.index("egg")    # 1, index of "egg" in grocery
 if "egg" in grocery:        # True, grocery contains "egg"
     grocery.remove("egg")   # remove an element by value
 ```

 ---